A generalized Goulden-Jackson cluster method and lattice path enumeration: An application to lattice path enumeration

 \subsection{Counting Motzkin paths by ascents}

 Let ${\cal M}_{n}^{m}$ be the set of Motzkin paths of length $n$ with height bounded by $m$ and ${\cal M}_{n}$ the set of all Motzkin paths of length $n$.
-An \textit{ascent} of a Motzkin path $\mu$ is a maximal consecutive sequence of up steps in $\mu$, and let us define $\asc\mu$ to be the number of ascents in $\mu$.
+An \textit{ascent} of a Motzkin path $\mu$ is a maximal consecutive sequence of up steps in $\mu$, and let $\asc(\mu)$ be the number of ascents in $\mu$.
 We also define

 to be bivariate generating functions for Motzkin paths with height bounded by $m$ and regular Motzkin paths, respectively, weighted by length and number of ascents.
-Our main result here is the following: \begin{thm} Let $\{P_{m}^{\asc}(x,t)\}_{m\geq0}$ be a sequence of polynomials recursively defined by
+Our main result here is the following theorem. \begin{thm} Let $\{P_{m}^{\asc}(x,t)\}_{m\geq0}$ be the sequence of polynomials defined by $P_{0}^{\asc}(x,t)=1$, $P_{1}^{\asc}(x,t)=1-x$, and